 Many American troops fighting in the Philippines shipped to China in 1900 to put down the Boxer Rebellion, a two-year nativist uprising that killed 30k Chinese Christians and over 500 “foreign devil” missionaries and merchants.
 Westerners called the rebels boxers to describe their martial arts, though they called themselves what translates directly into “Righteous Harmony Fists.”
 The Boxers held Peking (now Beijing) under martial law for 55 days and ceremoniously tossed opium into the sea.
 Such anti-foreign sentiment could be found anywhere — the U.S. was then experiencing its own anti-Asian movement on the West Coast — but Boxers were reacting to an actual loss of Chinese sovereignty on their home soil.
 Some background is in order.

 Europeans called the parts of China they cordoned off spheres of influence.
-Britain pioneered the Asian sphere idea, carving out enclaves in Hong Kong and Shanghai starting in the 1840s.
+Britain pioneered the Asian sphere idea, carving out enclaves in Hong Kong and Shanghai starting in 1839.
 Under the guise of free trade, they acquired the ports fighting Opium Wars to maintain their trafficking of South Asian drugs to the Chinese.
 The British were feeling the effects of a worldwide silver shortage and they needed a trade item to offset their high-volume purchases of Chinese tea, so as to not transfer too much of their silver coinage.
 They offered up Wedgwood pottery, woolen fabrics, and fine instruments and tools (e.g. clocks), but the Chinese weren’t buying, and the Hawaiian sandalwood trade was in decline.
 The British had access to poppy fields in eastern India (Bengal) and Afghanistan, from which they could process opium from the latex of immature seeds.
 Through their British East India Company, they fueled a drug epidemic, exacerbated by some opium production within China.
 (The BEIC will sound familiar to students who’ve studied the American Revolution, as it was involved in the 1773 tea crisis).
 The BEIC, which governed India until 1858, professed ignorance as to what happened after the drugs were auctioned off in Calcutta; but they, along with American shippers, used subsidiaries to import it to China through corrupt Chinese customs officials.
 From time to time, customs officials would engage in a half-hearted chase of smuggling boats to make it appear they were trying to keep the opium out.
 The BEIC laundered the silver from opium sales back through its banks in India before returning it to China to buy tea and pocketed the surplus.

 China had outlawed opium in 1729, but Britain went to war to keep their illicit drug trade alive.
 At the First Opium War’s (1839-42) conclusion, they acquired river deltas and five ports in the Treaty of Nanking, including Shanghai and the prized deep-water harbor of Hong Kong.
 They took over customs and legalized opium, helping to weaken the already crumbling Chinese empire.
 Qing Viceroy Lin Zexu wrote “there is a class of foreigner that makes opium and brings it for sale, tempting fools to destroy themselves, merely in order to reap a profit” while British Prime Minister William Gladstone later said, “a war more unjust in its origins, a war more calculated…to cover this country with disgrace, I do not know and have not heard of.”
 Eventually, the British addicted over 12 million peasants, supplying 20% of total revenue for their government in India.
 Warren Delano, maternal grandfather of future U.S. President Franklin Delano Roosevelt, made his fortune in Hong Kong distributing opium from a barge.
 British businesses like Jardine, Matheson & Co. and HSBC (Hongkong & Shanghai Bank Corporation) set up around the opium-for-tea trade and fostered more wholesome growth in construction, retail, and real estate.
 However, Chinese tea production went into decline as the British established competing plantations in India.